-We go through the first 40 years of life with a largely improvised and jerry-rigged set of life-strategies that we snatched together when we were kids and which to meet the moment.
+We go through the first 40 years of life with a largely improvised and jerry-rigged set of life strategies that we snatched together when we were kids.
+And which seemed to meet the moment.
 Probably any fittingness was co-incidental.
-These strategies – which were mostly magic thinking of the ‘don’t step on the cracks in the pavement’ sort – are hopelessly out-dated by the time we hit our 20s but by then they’re too rigidly cemented into our personalities to be changed.
+These strategies – which were mostly magic thinking of the ‘don’t step on the cracks in the pavement’ sort.
+Are hopelessly outdated by the time we hit our 20s but by then they’re too rigidly cemented into our personalities to be changed.
 “I’m the sort of person who…” or “I never feel…” or “In our family we always…”

-It took a physical breakdown with a mysterious ‘illness’ to take me out of London and down to the seaside where I could break down for real and dissolve the straight jacket of out-dated strategies that had ended up suffocating me.
-At the time I had no idea what was dragging me down to the sea but my world ruptured and cracked and ice-cold salt water rushed in.
+It took a physical breakdown with a mysterious ‘illness’ to take me out of London.
+Down to the seaside where I could break down for real and dissolve the straight jacket of outdated strategies that had ended up suffocating me.
+At the time I had no idea what was dragging me down to the sea but my world ruptured and cracked and ice-cold saltwater rushed in.
 I made sense of it all much later.